 - Strong cross-sector engagement as demonstrated by cooperative relationships, activity and reciprocity that results in shared success between the grantee, its partners and the community.

-- Extent to which organizational culture supports connection between human and environmental well-being as reflected in past work, mission statement and strategic planning
+- Extent to which the connection between human and environmental well-being is reflected throughout the organization in its mission, values, programs, and planning.

 The deadline for applying is January 15, 5pm EST. In the event the deadline falls on a weekend or holiday, the application will be due by 5pm on the next business day.
 The online application is available from October 15 to January 15.
 Decisions will be announced in early June.